 Frequently Asked Questions:

 We are located on an acreage about 25 minutes northeast of the Calgary International Airport and can be reached by any regular taxi service.
-For a discounted rate you can book a ride with Diamond Taxis by letting them know you are one of our customers.
-Cost with them to or from the airport will be $50.
+For a discounted rate you can book a ride with Delta Cabs by letting them know you are one of our customers.

 You are welcome to use your own insurance instead – however we do require proof of coverage for rented RVs/passenger vehicles/converted vehicles.
 To assist with this process, we can provide a letter detailing your campervan details.